Did you know it is possible to predict the market by reading the candlestick chart?

 Shooting star candlestick is the opposite of a hammer candlestick.
 The Shooting Star can be recognized by a log upside wick and a small downside body.
 If you find the bullish or bearish Shooting Start at any important resistance level, it is a potential selling opportunity you should consider.

 The ideal price location of the shooting star pattern is at the end of an uptrend.

 Hanging Man is like the Hammer candlestick, where the open, high, and close prices are almost the same.
 There should be a long shadow in the Hanging man candlestick, two times higher than the candle’s body.

 In bullish Hanging Man, the closing price and high prices are the same.
-Whereas a bearish Hanging Man represents the opening price and the high price are the same.
+Whereas a bearish Hanging Man represents the opening price, and the high price is the same.

 Triangle patterns happen when buyers and sellers become indecisive about the market.
 Hence, the price starts to squeeze due to the unavailability of supply and demand.

 In triangle patterns, the price moves within two parallel trend lines that start to squeeze in a point.
 There are three types of triangle patterns in the financial market:

 - Ascending triangle: A bullish formation of the pattern that indicates a potential upside breakout.
 The ascending triangle can be identified by a flat top and an ascending support trend line.

 - Descending triangle: A bearish formation of the pattern that indicates a potential downside breakout.
 The descending triangle can be identified by a flat bottom and a descending resistance trend line.